back to top

 Environmental impact study

-Have already been shown in “Big run-of-river hydropower plants” post, environmental impacts caused by hydroelectricity plants.
+Have already been shown in “Big run-of-river hydropower plants” post, the environmental impacts caused by hydroelectricity plants.
 However, not all environmental impact is negative.

 What is it?